ishitasverma/ishitasverma/README.md

 # Hi, I'm Ishita Verma 👋

 **Fintech product leader & founder** based in Dubai, UAE.
 At work, I build financial infrastructure from scratch — lending stacks, credit models, embedded finance — and ship them in regulated markets.
-Outside of work, I build OSs for senior leaders looking to excel in an AI-native world.
+Outside of work, I build products and operating systems for senior leaders looking to excel in an AI-native world.

 ---